SimplGy/simpleCanvas/README.md

 Interactions:
 -------------
-* By dragging the two color wheels down, you can start spinning them.
+* By dragging the two color wheels down (using the mouse-down-move clockwise), you can start spinning them.
+  * Each wheel will spin independently.
+The wheel on the left is a counter-clockwise drag and the one on the right is a clock-wise drag.
   * The faster you drag them they will accelerate and spin faster.
   * The two men in the middle of the two wheels should run facing each other as the wheels spin.
 The running should speed up and slow down with the acceleration/decelaration of wheels.
 * Once you stop dragging them, the wheels should start slowing down.
 And finally when both stop, the color combination in between the two wheels will be the selected one.